niyatpatel23295/cmpe202-intelligame-xfer/Minutes of Meeting(Weekly Standup).md

 2. What is the team going to do next week?
 3. What are the current blockers/challenges the team is facing?
 4. What are the learning done by the team in this week?

+Ans2: The team has decided on one feature each to be implemented in the next week.
+The team is ready to start working on this issue.